YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 <img src="./Images/KeymappingRAW.jpg">
 The corresponding matrix rows and columns:
 <img src="./Images/Keymapping.jpg">
 I won't draw a circuit diagram for the Teensy 2.0.
-Please see [1.2.1 "/handwired/evk/v1_3/"](https://github.com/YangPiCui/ErgonomicVerticalKeyboard/tree/master/EVK_v1.3/ElectronicsFirmwareAndSoftware#121-handwiredevkv1_3).
+Please see [Section 1.2.1](https://github.com/YangPiCui/ErgonomicVerticalKeyboard/tree/master/EVK_v1.3/ElectronicsFirmwareAndSoftware#121-handwiredevkv1_3).
 Note that pin D5 on the Teensy is used for the layer switch indicator LED.

 ### Rows